aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 = Deixiscript

 We will refer to the programming language developed in the present work and described in the following pages with the name: "Deixiscript".
-The name is a protmonteau of the words: Deixis (a linguistic concept related to indexicality) and Script (on the model of many other popular programming language names).
+The name is a _portmanteau_ of the words: Deixis (a linguistic concept related to indexicality) and Script (on the model of many other popular programming language names).

 == Goals and Non-goals